-The project resources for component 2 (USD 865,000) will contribute to protect housing, socioeconomic infrastructures, the vegetation cover and croplands against water and salinity.
+The project resources for component 2 (USD 865,000) will contribute to protect housing, socioeconomic infrastructures (highschool, health centre, infrastructure and housing), the vegetation cover and croplands against water and salinity.
 The living conditions of populations will be improved and sustainable livelihoods enhanced.
+People will be trained and involved in the construction of works.
+They will also be organized to perform simplest tasks of maintenance.